Kangaroo Worksheets

 Kangaroos live in groups called "mobs" for safety, and they're part of a bigger picture in the ecosystem.
 They help keep plant life balanced, spread seeds, and even loosen up the soil as they hop.
 But life isn't all boxing matches and tasty grass-kangaroos face threats from predators like dingoes and eagles, not to mention human challenges like cars and shrinking habitats.
 Even so, with lifespans of up to 20 years and ninja-like awareness of their surroundings, kangaroos remain one of nature's toughest and most fascinating creatures.

-Interesting Facts About Kangaroo
+Interesting Facts About Kangaroos

 1. They've got built-in baby carriers!
 Female kangaroos have a pouch where their babies (called joeys) chill out for several months.
 It's like having a living, leaping fanny pack-adorable and efficient.